 She traded a corporate career for the open ocean, becoming the first woman to skipper a boat in the grueling Whitbread Round the World Race.

-Clare Francis's life reads like two separate, thrilling novels.
-The first act saw her as a marketing executive in London, but the sea called.
-In her mid-twenties, she taught herself sailing and soon embarked on audacious solo voyages, including a transatlantic crossing that captured the public's imagination.
-Her sailing prowess was undeniable; in 1977, she became the first woman to skipper a yacht in the Whitbread Round the World Race, commanding the 38-foot 'ADC Accutrac' and finishing a respectable sixth in her class.
-This feat made her a household name in Britain.
-With characteristic verve, she then launched a second act as a novelist, channeling the tension and drama of the sea into bestselling thrillers.
-Whether navigating a gale or a plot twist, Francis built a legacy on sheer determination, proving that new horizons are always within reach, no matter where you start.
+Clare Francis became the first woman to skipper a yacht in the Whitbread Round the World Race in 1977, commanding the 38-foot 'ADC Accutrac' to a sixth-place finish in her class.
+Born in 1946, she first worked as a marketing executive in London before teaching herself to sail in her mid-twenties.
+A solo transatlantic crossing captured the public's imagination.
+After her sailing feat made her a national figure in Britain, she launched a second act as a novelist, channeling the tension of the sea into bestselling thrillers.
+Whether navigating a gale or a plot twist, Francis built a career on sheer determination, proving new horizons are always within reach.

 1946–1964